cbontems/cedricbontems.fr/src/content/blog/understanding-variables-in-javascript-exploring-var-let-and-const.md

 ---
+title:
+  - "Understanding Variables"
+  - "in JavaScript:"
-title: "Understanding Variables in JavaScript: Exploring var, let, and const"
+  - Exploring var,
+  - let, and const
 description: "Dive into the world of JavaScript variables and unravel the differences between var, let, and const.
 Learn how each keyword works, their scoping rules, and when to use them in your code.
 Gain a clear understanding of variable declaration in JavaScript and level up your programming skills."
 publishDate: "June 13, 2023"
 authors:
   - cedric
-categories:
+category: javascript
+tags:
   - javascript
-coverIm`age`: "/src/content/blog/_images/mastering-markdown-a-comprehensive-guide-to-formatting-your-content/cover.jpg"
+  - variables
+  - var
+  - let
+  - const
+  - scope
+  - hoisting
+  - redeclaration
+  - reassignment
+  - immutability
+coverImage: "./images/computers.jpg"
 coverImageAlt: "A beautiful cover image"
-socialImage: "/src/content/blog/_images/mastering-markdown-a-comprehensive-guide-to-formatting-your-content/cover.jpg"
+socialImage: "./images/computers.jpg"
 lang: "en"
+featured: true
 ---

 Have you ever wondered about the differences between `var`, `let`, and `const` in JavaScript?
 These three keywords are used for variable declaration, but they have distinct behaviors and purposes.
 Understanding when and how to use each one is essential for writing clean and maintainable code.
 In this blog post, we will dive into the nuances of `var`, `let`, and `const`, exploring their scopes, reassignment capabilities, and best practices.
 By the end, you'll have a solid grasp of when to reach for each of these keywords in your JavaScript projects.
 Let's get started!